 Minerva is an FCA Authorised Fund Manager ("AFM") that acts as the Authorised Corporate Director ("ACD") to the funds.
-As AFM/ACD, Minerva is responsible for the day-to-day management of the funds, ensuring that they are managed in line with their objectives, strategies and policies.
-Our funds are currently primarily designed to be used in customer portfolios, via centralised investment propositions offered through our partnerships with financial advisers.
+As AFM/ACD, Minerva is responsible for the day-to-day management of the funds, ensuring that they are managed in line with their objectives, risk profile, strategies and policies.
+Our funds are currently primarily designed to be used in customer portfolios, via centralised investment propositions/unitised wealth solutions offered through our partnerships with financial advisers and wealth managers.

-Unlike many other ACDs Minerva is independent and is not part of the same group as any of the third-party providers appointed to its funds.
-We believe our independence enables us to act in the best interests of our customers at all times and to identify without bias what, if any, remedial actions may be required to ensure our customers received value for money from the assets that they place in our care.
+Unlike many other ACDs Minerva is not a "captive asset manager" i.e., it is not influenced by and/or part of any group or third-party provider that is appointed to or associated with the funds.
+We believe this freedom enables us to act in the best interests of our customers at all times and to identify without bias what, if any, remedial actions may be required to ensure our customers receive value for money from the assets that they place in our care.

 Putting our customers' needs first is embedded into Minerva's culture, its existing oversight, governance and service.
-We review our funds throughout the year to ensure they are suitable for our customers.
-We welcome the introduction of the Consumer Duty rules by the FCA as we believe this will help to drive customer interests and needs further within the financial services sector and put customers where they should be - at the heart of every business.
+We review our funds regularly throughout the year to ensure they are suitable for our customers and performing in line with our customers' reasonable expectations.
+We remain fully supportive of the Consumer Duty rules by the FCA as we believe this will help to drive customer interests and needs further within the financial services sector and put customers where they should be - at the heart of every business.

-We also welcome the opportunity to present our customers with our Assessment of Value Report.
+We also welcome the opportunity to present our customers with our second Assessment of Value Report.